Pet Dental Care & Treatment in Flagstaff

 It is estimated that dogs and cats will generally develop gum disease by the age of three years.
 Left untreated, these dental problems can lead to toxic bacteria entering the bloodstream.
 Despite the importance, simple pet dental care is often overlooked by owners.

-Large / Small Animal Dental Care
+Small Animal Dental Care

 • Anesthetized comprehensive oral exams